juliam98/PDF_editor_tools_GUI/README.md

 A simple GUI for editing PDF files.

-It is currently being developed for rotating selected pages in PDF files, and for merging two documents.
+It currently works for rotating selected pages in PDF files, and for merging two documents.

 Future versions might include more functions and improvements in look or function.